 So far, there have been four base periods:

 - Base period 1: April 2016 to 30 October 2016

 - Base period 2: 31 October 2016 to 30 October 2017

 - Base period 3: 31 October 2017 to 30 October 2018

 - Base period 4: 31 October 2018 to 30 October 2019

-The Government has agreed that the Broads Authority is exempt from the duty to permit enough serviced plots of land to meet the demand for self-build and custom housebuilding for base period two which is 31 October 2016 to 30 October 2017.
+The Government has agreed that the Broads Authority is exempt from the duty to permit enough serviced plots of land to meet the demand for self-build and custom housebuilding for base period 2, 3, 4 and 5.
 The reason for this is the demand for self-build and custom housebuilding is greater than 20% of the land identified by the Broads Authority as being available for future housing.
 We then re-run the calculation each year to see if the threshold is still exceeded and if so, the exemption remains.

 What this means is that the Authority is still required to maintain a register of interest in self/custom build and needs to have regard to the register when undertaking planning, housing, disposal of land and regeneration functions.

 In base period one, there were 42 people on the register and the Authority will continue to try and meet that demand – the Authority is not exempt from base period 1.

 The purpose of a development boundary is to consolidate development around existing built-up communities where there is a clearly defined settlement where further development, if properly designed and constructed, would not be incongruous or intrusive because of the size of the settlement.
 Development boundaries have twin objectives of focusing the majority of development towards existing settlements whilst simultaneously protecting the surrounding countryside.